Trains from Baltimore to Charlotte

-Trains departing from Baltimore to Charlotte tend to have the most passangers on Sunday.
-With higher demand ticket prices also tend to be higher on Sunday.
-If you are trying to snag a cheap train tickets or just want an emptier train you'll have better luck by booking travel departing on Saturday as the least number of people tend to travel then.
+Trains departing from Baltimore to Charlotte tend to have the most passengers on Monday.
+With higher demand ticket prices also tend to be higher on Monday.
+If you are trying to snag a cheap train tickets or just want an emptier train you'll have better luck by booking travel departing on Thursday as the least number of people tend to travel then.

 When are the first and last trains of the day?

 The earliest train departs Baltimore at 10:00 while the last train of the day leaves at 10:00.
 To see all scheduled departure times, use the search function on this page to get the full schedule for your specific travel dates.